ShareholderRoyalties (Barons)

 - The contract name and method names use “claim”.
 UI copy MUST use Collect for ETH.

-- All state-changing claim paths fail closed on bundle drift (see Wiring safety model).
+- All state-changing collect paths fail closed on bundle drift (see Wiring safety model).
 If wiring is wrong, the call reverts and claimable ETH is preserved.

 Helper-only entrypoint: